How to Become an Engineering Manager - Education & Certifications

 Step Five: Consider Further Professional Certification (Optional, Four Years)

-In the complex field of engineering, with its deep pools of talent, advancement and distinction require extra work.
-Without the yardstick of the NCEES’s FE and PE exams, engineering managers may need to look elsewhere to distinguish themselves.
+In the complex engineering field, with its deep pools of talent, advancement and distinction require extra work.
+Engineering managers may need to look elsewhere to distinguish themselves without the yardstick of the NCEES’s FE and PE exams.
 Professional certification through official peer-reviewed methods can move an engineering manager’s resume to the top of the stack, increase their chances of landing larger projects, and boost their salaries.

 Helpful Resources for Engineering Managers

 Engineering is an evolving scientific field, and so is management.
-That’s why engineering managers share their experiences and learn from each other through an ongoing conversation taking place across multiple forms of media.
-To listen in on that conversation, check out some of the resources below.
+That’s why engineering managers share their experiences and learn from each other through ongoing conversations across multiple media forms.
+Check out some of the resources below to listen in on that conversation.

 Matt Zbrog